matwilso/matwilso.github.io/_drafts/sim2real.md

 First, how do traditional simulators work?
 What is this [Chesterton's Fence](https://wiki.lesswrong.com/wiki/Chesterton%27s_Fence) we are about to knock down?

-Here I will focus on simulators like Bullet and Mujoco, which are commonly used in robotics.
+Here I'll focus on simulators like Bullet and Mujoco, which are commonly used in robotics.

 f = m * a